 CHECK OUT THESE AWESOME COLORING SHEETS FOR EACH ANIMAL!

-Las Vegas, Nevada
+1. L is for Las Vegas, Nevada

 Some call it the City of Lights!
 It is the biggest city in the Mojave Desert.
 An internationally renowned major resort city known primarily for its gambling, shopping, fine dining, entertainment, and nightlife.
 It is the leading financial, commercial, and cultural center for Nevada.
 Las Vegas was first settled in 1905.
 Much of the landscape is rocky and arid with desert vegetation and wildlife.
 It can be subjected to torrential flash floods, although much has been done to mitigate the effects of flash floods through improved drainage systems.
 There is abundant sunshine throughout the year, with long, very hot summers, warm transitional seasons. and short, mild to chilly winters.

 Romans first settled in London some 2,000 years ago.
 The London Zoo was meant to be open to scientists to carry out research into animals and animal behavior, which meant regular people weren’t allowed to see inside.
 Although one of the busiest cities in the world and home to over 8 million people, London also falls under the United Nations definition of a forest.
 This is because as well as having a lot of people, London also has a lot of trees.
 Almost a fifth of it is woodland, and 40% is public green spaces such as parks and gardens.
 London was the first city to reach a population of 1 million in 1811.

 Lebanon is a tiny country in the Middle East that borders Syria and Israel.
 People first built villages in Lebanon more than 7,000 years ago.
 Lebanon has a Mediterranean climate.
 Because of this, summers are warm and dry, while winters are cool and rainy.
 The country has mountains, hills, coastal plains and deserts.
 The culture of Lebanon reflects the legacy of various civilizations spanning thousands of years.

 FOOD THAT STARTS WITH THE LETTER L: